jasonvolpe/lou/README.md

 lou
 ===

-Simple syncing to your personal cloud.
+Simple syncing to your remote machine.